Skip to main content

 • tools.web.fetch.provider selects the fetch fallback provider explicitly.

-• If provider is omitted, OpenClaw auto-detects the first ready web-fetch provider from available credentials.
-Today the bundled provider is Firecrawl.
+• If provider is omitted, OpenClaw auto-detects the first ready web-fetch provider from configured credentials.
+Non-sandboxed web_fetch can use installed plugins that declare contracts.webFetchProviders and register a matching provider at runtime.
+The official Firecrawl plugin provides this fallback today.

 • If Readability is disabled, web_fetch skips straight to the selected provider fallback.
 If no provider is available, it fails closed.